Mold, Flintshire: History

 With the end of the Welsh Wars, English common law was introduced by the Statute of Rhuddlan.
 This led to an increase in commercial enterprise in the township which had been laid out around Mold Castle.
 Trade soon began between the Welsh community and English merchants in Chester and Whitchurch, Shropshire.
 During the medieval period, the town held two annual fairs and a weekly market, which brought in substantial revenues, as drovers brought their livestock to the English-Welsh border to be sold.

 Nevertheless, tensions between the Welsh and the English remained.
-During the War of the Roses, Reinalt ab Grufydd ab Bleddyn, a Lancastrian captain who defended Harlech Castle for Henry VI against Yorkist forces, was constantly engaged in feuds with Chester.
+During the War of the Roses, Reinalt ab Gruffydd ab Bleddyn, a Lancastrian captain who defended Harlech Castle for Henry VI against Yorkist forces, was constantly engaged in feuds with Chester.
 In 1465 a large number of armed men from Chester arrived at the Mold fair looking for trouble.
 A fight broke out which led to a pitched battle; eventually Reinalt triumphed and captured Robert Bryne, a former Mayor of Chester.
 The Welsh captain then took Bryne back to his tower house near Mold and hanged him.
 In retaliation, up to 200 men-at-arms were sent from Chester to seize Reinalt.
 However, the Welshman used his military experience to turn the tables on his attackers.
 He hid in the woods while many of the men entered his home; once they were inside, he rushed from concealment, blocked the door, and set fire to the building, trapping those inside.
 Reinalt then attacked the remainder, driving them back towards Chester.

 By the late 15th century, the lordships around Mold had passed to the powerful Stanley family.
 In 1477 records mention that Thomas Stanley, 1st Earl of Derby had appointed numerous civic officials in Mold (including a mayor), was operating several mills, and had established a courthouse in the town.